rekhaDevs/samagragovernance.in/src/pages/team/index.md

       stint at McKinsey, he knew that eventually he wanted to work towards improving the lives of citizens by engaging with the governance process.
-      In 2012, he set up Samagra so that he could translate his passion into a reality create impact at scale.
+      In 2012, he set up Samagra so that he could translate his passion into a reality and create impact at scale.
 He has shaped Samagra's values and approach to impact, and continues to steer it into the future.
     image: /img/Gaurav.jpg
     linkedInProfile: 'https://www.linkedin.com/in/gaurav-goel-07374680/'